edaehn/bitsgalore.github.io/_drafts/2021-02-02-android-emulation.md

 > Testing on a virtual machine (VM) has some disadvantages.
 Testing on an actual Android phone is more reliable.
 Android is meant to run on ARM phones and not on x86 virtual machines, so things may randomly break when using a VM.
 Apps that ship with native libraries may not run at all in the VM, or they may run perfectly but don’t show up in the Play store.

 A similar explanation, citing  the use of native ARM libraries that are not supported by Android-x86, is given [here](https://stackoverflow.com/a/60148570).
-I'm not sure this is the culprit here, but it would be a plausible explanation, and needs further investigation.
-If correct, this would put a serious constraint on the usefulness of Android-x86 for long-term access.
+I'm not sure this is the culprit here, but if correct, this would seriously limit the usefulness of Android-x86 for long-term access.

+### Anbox

+In its current form, Anbox seems of limited value for long-term access.
+With that said, I quite like its approach to providing access to Android apps, which is very different to the other emulators covered by this post.
+The project has an active developer community, and I'm curious how it will will develop in the future.

 ### Android Emulator for long-term access